On this page:

 Health behaviours to prevent COVID-19

-- 72.4 percent covered their mouth and nose with a tissue, their sleeve or elbow every time they’d coughed or sneezed.
-The rate for women was 80.3 percent compared to 64.2 percent of men.
+- 74.6 percent covered their mouth and nose with a tissue, their sleeve or elbow every time they’d coughed or sneezed.

-- 39.1 percent washed their hands for at least 20 seconds with water and soap and dried them (or used hand sanitiser) every time after touching surfaces outside of the home.
-The rate for women was 48.2 percent compared to 29.6 percent of men.
-The rate for those aged 15-24 years was 21.1 percent compared to 48.2 percent of those aged 65 years or older.
+- 36.5 percent washed their hands for at least 20 seconds with water and soap and dried them (or used hand sanitiser) every time after touching surfaces outside of the home.

 Information received about COVID-19

-- 37.5 percent were slightly or very worried about the information about COVID-19 coming from their main information source in the past 7 days (among those who have sought COVID-19 information).
-This is down from 52.8 percent in February 2021.
+- 35 percent were slightly or very worried about the information about COVID-19 coming from their main information source in the past 7 days (among those who have sought COVID-19 information).

 Worries about COVID-19

-The 2020/21 NZHS also asks about face mask use on public transport.
+The 2020/21 NZHS also asked about face mask use on public transport.
 However, only around ten percent of respondents had been on public transport in the last 7 days.
-Of the 119 respondents who had done so in April 2021, approximately 67 percent always wore a mask when on public transport in the last 7 days.
+Of the 73 respondents who had done so in June 2021, approximately 76 percent always wore a mask when on public transport in the last 7 days.

 Data can also be downloaded as a .csv file.

-The surveying for the 2020/21 NZHS started on 4 September 2020.
+The surveying for the 2020/21 NZHS started on 4 September 2020 and finished in June 2021.
 Fieldwork started later in the year than usual as the NZHS was suspended from March 2020 because of COVID-19.

 The survey methodology for 2020/21 has remained the same as in previous years.
 The 2020/21 Methodology Report and Content Guide will be published in on 18 November 2021.
 Further details about the NZHS methodology are available in Methodology Report 2019/20: New Zealand Health Survey.